salesforce/lwc/docs/proposals/0104-design-systems.md

 function getSlicedStyles(template: string, config: pluginConfig): string {
     /**
      * - Parse template, which contains a single root <template> tag.
-     * - Extra all static classnames used by the template.
+     * - Extract all static classnames used by the template.
      * - Dedupe the list of extracted classnames and config.extras and config.remap record fields.
      * - Expand the list of classnames with all friendly classes and associated utility.
      * - Generate styles for the list classes.